Crises of Communication: Sustainability and Trumpism

 If you know who is the devil, your day is already well-structured.

 Most would agree that this binary division of good versus evil is overly simplistic and, at times, dangerous.
-Yet, when we look toward the U.S. election or the languge used in the current horrific conflict in the Middle East, we see a striking example of this polarization in action—a place where the framing of social and political conflicts as battles between absolute good and evil has become more pronounced than ever.
+Yet, when we look toward the U.S. election or the language used in the current horrific conflict in the Middle East, we see a striking example of this polarization in action—a place where the framing of social and political conflicts as battles between absolute good and evil has become more pronounced than ever.
 Especially the situation in Palestine is extremely hard to swallow without being overwhelmed by emotions and breaking down in tears.
-Here the moral dichotomy shows its face.
-It is so dangerous because to defead absolute evil everything is permitted.
+Here the moral dichotomy shows its face and its power.
+It is so dangerous because to defeat absolute evil everything is permitted.

 I have the luxury to shift my perspective from judging individuals as good or evil to evaluating systems as either functional or dysfunctional.
 Instead of moralizing, I can try to focus on understanding the underlying structures and processes that contribute to societal challenges.
 Someone directly affected by these conflicts probably cannot.

 Thinking in terms of systems brings a certain relief from the confusion and frustration of modern life.
 It helps to lessen anger and bewilderment about why our life-world and the decisions made within it often seem so irrational or even absurd.
-Systems theory sheds light on why, even in an era where nearly everyone can participate in media production, we have neither reduced manipulation nor fostered more reasonable dialogue.
+Systems theory sheds light on why, even in an era where nearly everyone can participate in media production, we have neither reduced manipulation nor fostered a more reasonable dialogue.
 In many ways, the Enlightenment’s aspirations for rational discourse and universal truth have not materialized as hoped.
-The ideal of ‘Truth’—which Plato connected to the ‘Good’—has, it seems, drifted into obscurity.
+The ideal of ‘Truth’—which Plato connected to the ‘Good’—has, it seems, drifted into obscurity and we are left with a spectacular hyperreality; it seems we have been fallen deep into the cave of shadows.

-At the same time, adopting a Luhmannian perspective introduces a sense of helplessness.
-If we take Luhmann’s theory seriously, we must recognize that controlled, predictable change within society is extremely limited.
-Even with well-intentioned or radical actions, there is no guarantee that the outcomes will align with our intentions.
+In a typical postmodern move, Luhmann’s conclusion to the ‘lost Truth’—understood as singular objective truth—is (similar to Baudriallard) that it never existed in the first place.
+As a constructivist, he avoids Plato’s concept of ‘the Truth’ and shifts his attention to the production of sense via different systems.
+If we take Luhmann’s theory seriously, we must recognize that controlled, predictable change within society is extremely limited because each (social) system constructs its own reality.
+There is no agreement on what is true or real.
+Fundamentally, many problems arise from the difficulty of communication.
+Adopting this perspective introduces a sense of helplessness because even with well-intentioned or radical actions, there is no guarantee that the outcomes will align with the respective intentions.
 As individuals, we find ourselves positioned outside the social systems that coevolve with their environment according to their own complex dynamics.
 This view is both awe-inspiring and disquieting: I admire the explanatory power of Luhmann’s theory, yet I feel a deep urge to challenge or even disprove it.
 It confronts us with the unsettling notion that society evolves autonomously, beyond our direct influence, regardless of our individual ideals and aspirations.

-I first encountered Luhmann’s theory while preparing a lecture on sustainable AI.
+I first encountered Luhmann’s theory while preparing a lecture on sustainable artificial intelligance.
 In researching future competencies, including sustainability competencies (Brundiers et al., 2020), I noted that systems thinking is emphasized as a fundamental skill for addressing complex issues.
 However, I doubt that Luhmann’s work appears on the reading lists or syllabi of most courses on sustainability.
-Outside of Germany, he remains relatively unknown for a few reasons: his writing, e.g.,
+Outside of Germany, he remains relatively unknown for a few reasons.
+His writing, e.g.,

 - Die Wissenschaft der Gesellschaft (The Science of Society) (Luhmann, 1992)